Day 01: Istanbul

 Arrive in Istanbul and transfer to the hotel.
 Overnight.

-Transfer to the airport.
-Fly to Cappadocia.
-On arrival meet at the airport and visit to Devrent Valley where various types of fairy chimneys are abundant.
+Meet at the hotel and visit to Devrent Valley where various types of fairy chimneys are abundant.
 We will walk through this amazing valley.
 Thereafter visit Pasabagi (Monk’s Valley) with multiple stems and caps, peculiar to this area.
 After visiting Pasabagi, drive to Avanos which is known for the pottery, a craft dating back to the Hittite period.
 The red clay which is worked by local craftsmen comes from the residue in the Kizilirmak River, the longest river of Turkey.
 Further to the time for lunch proceed to Goreme Open Air Museum (Dark Church is excluded; entrance requires additional admission fee) to visit the churches, chapels and monasteries carved into the fairy chimneys from the 10th to the 13th centuries with frescos painted on the walls.
 Thereafter time to take photos in the neighbouring valleys before going back to the hotel (B, L)

-After breakfast transfer to the airport in Kayseri or Nevsehir.
-Fly to Izmir.
-On arrival drive on to Selcuk to visit Ephesus Antique City (Hillside Houses are excluded), one of the most popular ancient sites of Turkey with many acres of carefully excavated ruins and then stop by Temple of Artemis, one of the Seven Wonders of the ancient world.
+Visit Ephesus Antique City (Hillside Houses are excluded), one of the most popular ancient sites of Turkey with many acres of carefully excavated ruins and then stop by Temple of Artemis, one of the Seven Wonders of the ancient world.
 Proceed to Ephesus Archaeological Museum.
 The last visit will be to the House of Virgin Mary where she is supposed to spend her last years together with St. John.
-Transfer to the hotel in Kusadasi (B, L).
+Transfer back to the hotel (B, L).

-Depart from Kusadasi and arrive in Aphrodisias, the city of Aphrodite which was famous for its sculptors; visit the Museum, the Temple of Aphrodite, the Theatre, the Stadium, the Agora, the Hadrian Baths, the Odeon, and the Bishop’s Palace.
-Continue to Pamukkale “Cotton Castle“, the ancient Hierapolis famous for healing thermal/mineral baths and beautiful petrified waterfalls.
+Drive to visit Pamukkale “Cotton Castle”, the ancient Hierapolis famous for healing thermal/mineral baths and beautiful petrified waterfalls.
 Visit to the historical site including the magnificently preserved Necropolis, the Main Street and Gates, the Thermal Baths, the Apollo Temple with the Devil’s Hole and the masterpiece Theatre.
-Transfer to the airport.
-Fly to Istanbul.
-On arrival transfer to the hotel in Istanbul and overnight (B)
+Transfer to the Denizli Airport for the evening flight to Istanbul.
+Overnight at an airport hotel (No transfer service is supplied.
+Free hotel shuttle can be taken) (B, L)

 |Departure Dates||Per Person in US Dollar|